NEXT BLACK EDUCATOR WORKFORCE (NBEW)

 Aspiring Educators

-Recent or soon-to-be college graduates who are passionate about social justice and interested in earning a Master’s degree while becoming credentialed middle or high school teachers—specifically focused on supporting Black students in racially isolated communities.
+Recent or soon-to-be college graduates who are passionate about social justice and interested in earning a Master’s degree while becoming credentialed middle or high school New Resident Teacher (NRT) —specifically focused on supporting Black students in racially isolated communities.

 SCHOOL PARTNERs

-We are seeking schools or school districts interested in partnering with Project Sankofa's Next Black Educator Workforce (NBEW) program because they believe in empowering the next generation of Black Educators.
+We are seeking schools or school districts in California interested in partnering with Project Sankofa's Next Black Educator Workforce (NBEW) program because they believe in empowering the next generation of equity-centered educators.

 BECOME A SCHOOL PARTNER